immerjs/immer/readme.md

 * Strongly typed, no string based paths etc
 * Deep updates are trivial
 * Small, dependency free library with minimal api surface
-* No accidential mutations of current state, but intentional mutations of a draft state
+* No accidental mutations of current state, but intentional mutations of a draft state

 ## Reducer Example